wth-mvp-s/LT/az204/8°_n200-225_septneworder.md

-##   n90-120
+##   8°_n200-225_septneworder

-[//] ou je suis le 31.08.2022

-#### Qp26.3Topic4Set4question13_p35 ::You are developing and deploying several ASP.NET web applications to Azure App Service.
-You plan to save session state information and HTML output.
-`You must use a storage mechanism with the following requirements:
-`✑ Share session state across all ASP.NET web applications.
-`✑ Support controlled, concurrent access to the same session state data for multiple readers and a single writer.
-`✑ Save full HTTP responses for concurrent requests.
+[//] - 0018_new
+[//] - 0019_new

+#### Qp34.3Topic5Set5question25 [59%]::You are developing an Azure solution to collect point-of-sale (POS) device data from 2,000 stores located throughout the world.
+A single device can produce 2 megabytes (MB) of data every 24 hours.
+Each store location has one to five devices that send data.
+`You must store the device data in Azure Blob storage.
+Device data must be correlated based on a device identifier.
+Additional stores are expected to open in the future.
-`You need to store the information.
+`You need to implement a solution to receive the device data.
-`Proposed Solution: Deploy and configure Azure Cache for Redis.
-Update the web applications.
+`Solution: Provision an Azure Event Hub.
+Configure the machine identifier as the partition key and enable capture.
 `Does the solution meet the goal?

-- [x] Yes
-- [ ] N
+- [ ] Yes
+- [x] No

+[//] - 0019_todo
+[//] - 0022_todo
+[//] - 0023_todo
+[//] - 0024_todo